Knob Guide

 Configuring the timeout:

-• The auto shutoff delay (5 to 240 seconds) can be configured in the AuralSync app or on the knob itself.
+• The auto shutoff delay can be configured on the knob itself (range: 10 to 240 seconds) or in the AuralSync app.

 How it works: